DevExpress-Examples/blazor-DxScheduler-Bind-To-Web-Api-Service/Readme.md

 This .NET Core project implements a Web API service with a connection to the **MedicsScheduling** database.
 The [DataBase folder](./CS/DataSourceWebApi/DataSourceWebApi/DataBase/) contains a script file that generates this database.

 2. **SchedulerCRUD project**
 This Blazor project illustrates how to use [AppointmentInserted](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxScheduler.AppointmentInserted), [AppointmentUpdated](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxScheduler.AppointmentUpdated), and [AppointmentRemoved](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxScheduler.AppointmentRemoved) events to implement CRUD operations in the [DxScheduler](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxScheduler).
-These events fire after the *AppointmentsSource* object was changed.
+These events fire after the *AppointmentsSource* object is changed.
 You can use this object to update an assigned data source.

 ## Files to Review